 - Higher APRs than some competitors

-LightStream is an online lender offering no fees and low-rate personal loans for several purposes.
+LightStream is a solid online lender offering no fees, high loan maximums and low-rate personal loans for several purposes.

 - No origination fees, no late fees